LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### leak_file

-**Data type:** Character string that specifies the name of the csv file containing empirical leak data.
+**Data type:** String

 **Default input:**"leaks_rates.csv"

 **Description:** The leak\_file specifies the leak rates and relevant characteristics of empirical leaks, forming the basis of the leak-rate distribution that is sampled once for each new leak that is generated.
 At the bare minimum, the csv contains a single column with the heading name _gpersec_.
 Each cell contains a numeric value representing the emission rate of a real, previously detected, and quantified leak, in grams per second.
 For many applications, this single column may be sufficient.
 Additional columns can be included if 'intelligent' sampling of leak rates is to be used.
 These fields must have matching fields in the infrastructure_file.
 Examples include facility type, production type, company, and so on.
 Beyond column A, any column headings can be used, and all data contents are treated as character strings (category labels).
-See Table 3 for an example.

 **Notes on acquisition:** It is important that leak rate data are collected using the same instrument that is used to estimate the leak production rate (i.e., both collected using M21 or both collected using OGI).
 Ideally, LPR and leak data would be collected at the same time and for the same sites.

-**Notes of caution:** For non-mandatory columns (columns B and onward), the number of leaks required for the distribution should increase exponentially for each new column, because leak rate sampling will become increasingly specific.
+**Notes of caution:** For non-mandatory columns (columns B onward), the number of leaks required for the distribution should increase exponentially for each new column, because leak rate sampling will become increasingly specific.
 Categories must also be sufficiently exhaustive to be representative.

 ### vent_file

-**Data type:** Character string that specifies the name of the csv file containing empirical facility-scale emissions data used to bootstrap design emissions.
+**Data type:** String

-**Default input:**"site_rates.csv"
+**Default input:** "site_rates.csv"

 **Description:** The vent\_file specifies the facility-scale emission rates that are resampled alongside leak rate data to generate distributions of design (vented + incomplete combustion) emissions at each site.
 The csv contains a single column with the heading name _gpersec_.
 Each cell contains a numeric value representing the emission rate of a real, previously detected, and quantified facility-scale emission rate in grams per second.